 When you go from inside to outside and inside again, your skin quickly absorbs your moisturizer, so it’s important to keep applying it!
-That’s why our Balm (LINK) and Barrier (LINK) are in stick forms, which makes them easy to apply and carry around with you in your pocket or bag.
+That’s why our Barrier (LINK) are in stick forms, which makes them easy to apply and carry around with you in your pocket or bag.
 No more messy lotions leaking into your bags!

 3. Avoid using hot water

 We’re not going to say “don’t take a hot bath in winter”, but it’s important to know hot water can disrupt your moisture barrier so we recommend using warm water when cleansing your face.

 Water isn’t directly going to heal your skin but drinking water before and after your workout replenishes your body allowing it to aid in the skin’s natural hydrating process.